-- 1. Law No. (26) of 2014 establishing the National Institution for Human Rights, as amended by Decree-Law No. (20) of 2016. - Royal Decree No. (26) of 2017 determining the controls for appointing members of the Board of Commissioners at the National Institution for Human Rights. - 3.
-The strategy and action plan of the National Institution for Human Rights for the years (2019-2021). - 4.
-Proposal of the National Human Rights Institution on the National Human Rights Plan. - The response of the National Institution for Human Rights to the list of issues reported by the Committee on the Elimination of Racial Discrimination referred before the Kingdom of Bahrain submitted its combined report regarding the Convention on the Elimination of All Forms of Racial Discrimination (November 2017). - 6.
+- Law No. (26) of 2014 establishing the National Institution for Human Rights, as amended by Decree-Law No. (20) of 2016. - Royal Decree No. (26) of 2017 determining the controls for appointing members of the Board of Commissioners at the National Institution for Human Rights. - 3.
+Proposal of the National Human Rights Institution on the National Human Rights Plan. - 4.
+The response of the National Institution for Human Rights to the list of issues reported by the Committee on the Elimination of Racial Discrimination referred before the Kingdom of Bahrain submitted its ccombined report regarding the Convention on the Elimination of All Forms of Racial Discrimination (November 2017). - 5.
 Guide to receiving complaints and providing legal assistance, (issued pursuant to Council of Commissioners Resolution No. (41) of 2018).